Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Related Work

-Our work also advances an Agile coordination mechanism between ongoing development projects where development of the ``upstream'' project must proceed ahead of the ``downstream'' project that depends on it.
-In~\cite{brenner2015scaled}, the authors suggest an additional Agile abstraction designed to extend Scrum to organize multiple Agile teams, called the Scaled Agile Framework.
+Our work also proposes a coordination mechanism between separate but dependent Agile projects wherein development of the ``upstream'' project (SCiMMA) must proceed ahead of the ``downstream'' project (SNEWS~2.0) that depends on it.
+Existing uses of this approach were not found in the literature, but there are several similarly non-traditional implementations of Agile processes involving novel sprint structures.
+For example, the authors of Ref.~\cite{brenner2015scaled} propose the ``Scaled Agile Framework'' (SAFe) as an additional Agile abstraction to extend Scrum for the coordination of multiple Agile teams.
 Our work differs in two key ways.
-First, we articulate a specific methodology based on the Agile abstractions.
-That is, the upstream project developed Epics and User Stories that were incorporated into its Backlog.
-The completion of those Backlog tasks would then prompt the creation of User Stories in the downstream Backlog.
-Secondly, we were only able to observe the effectiveness of this methodology in a bilateral context with a single organizational dependency, rather than many dependencies across a number of teams.
+First, we articulate a specific methodology based on the existing Agile abstractions of User Stories, Epics, and Backlog.
+In our case study, the upstream project developed Epics and User Stories that were incorporated into its own Backlog, but the completion of those Backlog tasks would then prompt the creation of User Stories in the downstream Backlog.
+Additionally, some User Stories generated by the downstream project were transferred to the Backlog of the upstream project based on their broader relevance to the upstream project's users.
+Secondly, Ref.~\cite{brenner2015scaled} implicates a more complex structure of organizational dependencies between multiple teams, whereas our case study examines only a single dependency in a bilateral context.

+In Ref.~\cite{schuh2017agile}, the authors propose a combination of Waterfall and Agile methods for software development.
+This is similar to our case study: while we did not formally implement Waterfall methods, the phase-driven approach of our collaboration is comparable to the phase-gate Waterfall process discussed in Ref.~\cite{schuh2017agile}.
+After each phase, a meeting with leadership members was held in order to assess the status of the project and whether to proceed or halt the collaboration, akin to the ``Go/Kill/Hold/Recycle'' options after each phase-gate.
+This functioned to steer the outcomes of the Agile development phases without pre-defining the software specifications or development tasks that evolved out of the Agile process, similar to the proposed Project Plan in Ref.~\cite{schuh2017agile}.